openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 - **Lab**
     - **Using VSCode and Zowe Explorer**

+\newpage
 # COBOL Challenges
+As you have now handled some basic exercises, we have prepared a new section containing more advanced exercises that test your ability to resolve bugs and other issues in COBOL programs.
+Each exercise will have a short description and a goal to be accomplished.

+Happy Coding!

 - **COBOL Challenge - Debugging**
 - **COBOL Challenge - The COVID-19 Reports**
 - **COBOL Challenge - The Unemployment Claims**
 - **Hacker News Rankings for Mainframe/COBOL Posts**

-As you have now handled some basic exercises, we have prepared a new section containing more advanced exercises that test your ability to resolve bugs and other issues in COBOL programs.
-Each exercise will have a short description and a goal to be accomplished.

-In case you get stuck, a blog with instructions will be published shortly after each exercise.

-Happy Coding!

-\newpage

 ## COBOL Challenge - Debugging